awsdocs/aws-data-pipeline-developer-guide/doc_source/emrcluster-example-private-subnet.md

 # Configure an Amazon EMR cluster in a private subnet<a name="emrcluster-example-private-subnet"></a>

 **Example**  <a name="example8"></a>
 This example includes a configuration that launches the cluster into a private subnet in a VPC\.
-For more information, see [Launch Amazon EMR Clusters into a VPC](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-vpc-launching-job-flows.html) in the *Amazon EMR Management Guide*\.
+For more information, see [Launch Amazon EMR Clusters into a VPC](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-vpc-launching-job-flows.html) in the *Amazon EMR Management Guide*\.
 This configuration is optional\.
 You can use it in any pipeline that uses an `EmrCluster` object\.
-To launch an Amazon EMR cluster in a private subnet, specify `SubnetId`, `emrManagedMasterSecurityGroupId`, `emrManagedSlaveSecurityGroupId`, and `ServiceAccessSecurityGroupId` in your `EmrCluster` configuration\.
+To launch an Amazon EMR cluster in a private subnet, specify `SubnetId`, `emrManagedMasterSecurityGroupId`, `emrManagedSlaveSecurityGroupId`, and `serviceAccessSecurityGroupId` in your `EmrCluster` configuration\.

 ```
 {